The Task Force issued its final report and recommendations in 2014.

-• Courts in the Classroom: The judicial branch partners with the Constitutional Rights Foundation to host this animated online resource about the courts for middle and high school students.
-The two organizations also co-sponsor the annual Bill of Rights Cartoon Contest with the California PTA.
+The judicial branch partners with the Constitutional Rights Foundation to host this animated online resource about the courts for middle and high school students.

-• Online Civic Education resources: features online civic learning resources for teachers and students, including a free searchable collection of K-12 lesson plans created for teachers by teachers.
+Civic learning resources for teachers and students, including a free searchable collection of K-12 lesson plans created for teachers by teachers, is available here.

 • Courts host competitive mock trial competitions with their County Offices of Education.